a Desktop Screen Utility for Windows and Mac

 Modern screens display at 1000:1 contrast ratios.
 Natural paper sits at 15:1.
 Paperman bridges this gap, bringing the screen toward the levels your eyes evolved to process.
 [1][3]

-Glossy displays create tiny specular highlights that trigger involuntary eye flickering (micro-saccades).
-Natural texture scatters this light, lowering overall ocular effort.
+Glossy displays create tiny specular highlights that increase visual noise and contribute to ocular fatigue.
+Natural texture scatters this light, reducing glare and easing the visual system.
+[3][4]

 Blink rate normalization

-Staring at high-intensity emissive light suppresses your natural blink rate, causing "computer eye."
+Intense screen use suppresses your natural blink rate: studies show it can drop from ~22 blinks/min at rest to just 7/min at a screen, causing dryness and "computer eye."
 Softening the intensity helps maintain healthy, frequent blinking.
+[2][5]

 Founder's note